 1. Puree the cooked beans

 The cooked adzuki beans should be traditionally mashed through a strainer to discard the skins hard beans and achieve a smooth and velvety texture.
 This process is pretty laborious.
-Therefore, I recommend to firstly puree the bean in a blender before straining the bean to make the whole process easier.
+Therefore, I recommend pureeing the bean in a blender first before straining the bean to make the whole process easier.

 2. Add a little bit of water at a time when making glutinous rice balls